prescientmoon/doffy/README.md

 Purescript based canvas rendering framework.

-> Note: I am in the process of extracting the library from one of my side project.
+> Note: I am in the process of extracting the library from one of my side projects.
 At the moment this repo only contains a small part of it.

 Notable features include: